Yanran1123/CIS3260/README.md

 ### 5. Schedule

- + **October 11 is the midpoint of the Fall 2016 semester and the last day to withdraw the class.**
+ + **October 11 is the midpoint of the Fall 2016 semester and the last day to withdraw the course.**

 | Lecture | Date  | Lecture Topic                 |See The Forest Beyond The Trees|  Assignment     | Project |
 |:-------:|:-----:| :----------------------------:|:-:|:--------------------------------------:|:-------:|